AI for Better or Worse - Will AI Help or Harm Us by 2035?

-The evolution of AI, for better or worse, over the next 10 years will likely unfold across a broad spectrum of technological, economic, and social changes, with both positive and negative impacts on human life.
-Here's a projection of this evolution:
+AI is the atmosphere we are currently breathing.
+It is pervasive, global and constant, and its chaotic behavior is just as subject to butterfly effects as the weather.
+For better or worse, over the next 10 years, AI will likely evolve across a broad spectrum of areas – technological, economic, social, personal – with both positive and negative impacts on human life.
+Here's a prediction of this evolution:

 2025-2027: Early Stage of Mainstream AI Integration